Modern Hebrew verbs: Past participle

 As shown below, pi'el and hif'il past participles use the present tense of the passive forms pu'al and huf'al, respectively.

 Future tense

-A verb in the future tense (עָתִיד /(ʔ)aˈtid/ 'atid) inflects for person, number, and gender; which is expressed by adding prefixes to stems shown below.
+A verb in the future tense (עָתִיד /(ʔ)aˈtid/ 'atid) inflects for person, number, and gender; which is expressed by adding prefixes and suffixes to stems shown below.
 The second-person singular masculine and third-person singular feminine forms are identical for all verbs in the future tense.
 Historically, there have been separate feminine forms for the second and third person plural (shown in italics on the table).
 These are still occasionally used today (most often in formal settings); however, in everyday speech, most use the historically masculine plural for both genders.

 As in the past tense, personal pronouns are not strictly necessary in the future tense, as the verb forms are sufficient to identify the subject, but they are frequently used.

 Imperative

 All imperatives are only used in affirmative commands, and in predominantly formal contexts.
 Negative commands use the particle אַל /al/ followed by the corresponding future-tense form; as לא and a future tense negates the declaration not the command (contrast "don't do it" with "[you] won't do it").
 The passive binyanim pu'al and huf'al do not have imperatives.